jmd-dk-raspberrypi/release_test/README.md

 option which skips all tests (not recommended).
 You can download and invoke the installer in one go by

+    concept_version=v0.1.0
-    bash <(wget -O- --no-ch https://raw.githubusercontent.com/jmd-dk/concept/0.1.0/installer) [/path/to/concept] [--fast]
+    bash <(wget -O- --no-ch https://raw.githubusercontent.com/jmd-dk/concept/{concept_version}/installer) [/path/to/concept] [--fast]

 where brackets indicate optional arguments.
-Note that the `bash` is required regardless of which shell you are using.
+Note that the initial "`bash`" is required regardless of which shell you are using.
+You may adjust the value of `concept_version` to your liking.
+For the absolute newest (and unstable!) version, use `concept_version=master`.

+Note that the above will install *all* dependencies into `/path/to/concept`, regardless of whether these are already installed somewhere else on the system.
+One of these dependencies is an MPI 3 library (the exact implementation doe not matter).
+When installing CO*N*CEPT on a cluster it can be preferable to not include such a library among the dependencies to be installed, but simply use the existing library.
+This is achived by setting the `mpi_dir` variable, e.g.

+    concept_version=0.1.0
+    mpi_dir=/path/to/mpi bash <(wget -O- --no-ch https://raw.githubusercontent.com/jmd-dk/concept/v{concept_version}/installer) [/path/to/concept] [--fast]
+The same trick may also be used for all other dependencies.

 ### Further documentation